Gardening Ideas for Preschoolers

 READ

-Front Porch Container Gardening Ideas
+Container Vegetable Gardening Ideas

 Incorporating non-plant elements in the sensory garden is equally important.
 Installing wind chimes or small water features can create soothing sounds that enhance the auditory experience.
 Furthermore, adding pathways made of different materials like smooth stones or wood chips allows children to feel different textures under their feet as they explore the garden.